 A building permit shall not be issued for a non-Townhouse in Area A, until two (2) years after the 1st building permit is issued within Jacobi Legacy Farms, or January 1, 2025, whichever is later.

-Subject to compliance with all federal and state laws, dwellings in Jacobi Legacy Farms shall be sold and not leased or rented from the builder to the initial purchaser.
+For Areas A-D, subject to compliance with all federal and state laws, dwellings shall be sold and not leased or rented from the builder to the initial purchaser.
 Any future rentals shall be on a form approved by the HOA and shall follow the rules and guidelines set forth by the HOA.
 All short-term rentals (less than six (6) months) shall be prohibited.
+Specifically, the provisions of this paragraph shall not apply to dwellings in Area E.

 Section 4.
 Development Standards.
 The Jacobi Legacy Farms development shall have one (1) “Town Center Transition Area” for higher density housing, and three (3) Single-family Dwelling Areas with varying housing types and lot sizes as shown on the Preliminary Planned Unit Development Plan/Concept Plan attached hereto as “Exhibit B”.